Enfexia/imgGet/README.md

 ## Additional Note

 You should disable the "Ask where to save each file before downloading" option in Chrome (chrome://settings/downloads) to enable automatic download.

+Note that this is a risky action that can cause you to download malicious files from malicious websites.